Skip to content

 Copyright

-©Gorbunovadolls.
+© GorbunovaDolls.
 All rights reserved.
-This macaron crochet pattern may not be published, resold, reproduced, shared, translated, or altered without prior permission in writing from the author.
+This macaron crochet pattern may not be published, resold, reproduced, shared, translated, or altered without prior written permission from the author.
 For more details, please visit Copyright and Intellectual Property Rights.

 Selling Finished Items

-The design and pattern are copyrighted and must not be reproduced for resale!
 You may sell finished items made from this pattern.
-You are welcome to make as many items as you like for personal use or charity.
-However, commercial reproduction of the pattern itself is strictly prohibited.
+You are welcome to make as many finished macarons and cookies as you like for personal use, charity, or small handmade sales.
+However, the pattern itself may not be copied, reproduced, redistributed, translated, or resold.

 Comments (0)